-- (c) In assessing the extent to which the applications will maximise benefits to Australian consumers, the Commission should have regard to: - the degree of choice (including, for example, choice of airport(s), seat availability, range of product); - efficiencies achieved as reflected in lower tariffs and improved standards of service;
+(c) In assessing the extent to which the applications will maximise benefits to Australian consumers, the Commission should have regard to:

-- the stimulation of innovation on the part of incumbent carriers; - route service possibilities to and from points beyond the Australian gateway(s) or beyond the foreign gateway(s). - 9.59 There has considerable improvement in the situation for consumers on the South Africa route.
+- the degree of choice (including, for example, choice of airport(s), seat availability, range of product); - efficiencies achieved as reflected in lower tariffs and improved standards of service; - the stimulation of innovation on the part of incumbent carriers; and - route service possibilities to and from points beyond the Australian gateway(s) or beyond the foreign gateway(s).

+8.58 There has considerable improvement in the situation for consumers on the South Africa route.
 As discussed above, the introduction of V Australia's services provides a new choice of carrier and gateway.
-Extra capacity provided by Qantas and SAA under the code share arrangement has also greatly improved choice for consumers, with additional choice of day of travel from Perth and Sydney (both now daily flights compared with five per week two years ago).
-The expansion of entitlements under the air services arrangements in 2008 has opened the way for a transformation of the structural situation on the route, greatly improving benefits for consumers. - 9.60 Although the code share partners have not opened up any new direct gateways, as noted above, SAA has improved its beyond-gateway connections.
-Qantas and SAA have significantly reduced average tariff levels and there is better seat availability with lower load factors as well as the choice of extra days of travel from both Perth and Sydney. - 9.61 As the Commission anticipated in its 2008 decision, consumer benefits have increased substantially with V Australia's entry, both through the additional choice this brings, and also through the competitive responses of Qantas and SAA.
+Extra capacity provided by Qantas and SAA under the code share arrangement has also greatly improved choice for consumers, with additional choice of day of travel from Perth (now daily flights) and from Sydney (a sixth weekly service with a seventh to be introduced in September 2010).
+The expansion of entitlements under the air services arrangements in 2008 has opened the way for a transformation of the structural situation on the route, greatly improving benefits for consumers.

+8.59 Although the code share partners have not opened up any new direct gateways, as noted above, SAA has improved its beyond-gateway connections.
+Qantas and SAA have significantly reduced average tariff levels and there is better seat availability with lower load factors as well as the choice of extra days of travel from both Perth and Sydney.

+8.60 As the Commission anticipated in its 2008 decision, consumer benefits have increased substantially with V Australia's entry, both through the additional choice this brings, and also through the competitive responses of Qantas and SAA.
 The departure of V Australia in February 2011 will result in a decline in consumer benefits but this occurs independently of any decision about continuation of the code share.
 Given the greatly improved capacity and competitive situation between Qantas and SAA, the continuation of the code share is unlikely to lead to a lessening of consumer benefits relative to removing approval for some time to come at least.